17–22 May 2026

 Description

 Accurate geometric representation is essential in accelerator beam-matter interaction Monte-Carlo simulations, yet conventional Constructive Solid Geometry (CSG) modeling of beamline elements or tunnels remains time-consuming and error-prone.
-Recent FLUKA developments introduce a CAD-based workflow supporting CAE volumetric meshes, offering a robust alternative to manual CSG implementation.
-This new approach allows direct import of meshes generated in Gmsh, Ansys, or Abaqus, enabling seamless integration with the existing FLUKA geometry kernel while preserving continuity with existing functionality.
-This workflow considerably accelerates model creation, especially for complex geometries, shifting the effort from geometry description to mesh generation.
-Benchmark comparisons will be presented between classical CSG geometries, FLUKA CAE-mesh geometries, and Geant4 CAD surface meshes.
-The results demonstrate that while CAE meshes introduce a modest performance penalty, they provide substantial gains in accuracy, maintainability, and interoperability across design and simulation environments.
-This development establishes a fast, accurate, and modern route for accelerator modeling.
+Recent FLUKA developments offer a robust alternative to manual CSG implementation by introducing a CAD-based (Computer Aided Design) workflow.
+The new approach supports CAE (Computer Aided Engineering) volumetric meshes and the direct import of meshes generated in Gmsh, Ansys, or Abaqus.
+This workflow is expected to accelerate model development, particularly for complex geometries.
+Benchmark comparisons will be presented between FLUKA conventional CSG geometries, FLUKA CAE-mesh geometries, and an independent development carried out in Geant4 to support CAD surface meshes: the results demonstrate that while CAE meshes introduce a modest performance penalty, they provide substantial gains in accuracy, maintainability, and interoperability across design and simulation environments.

 In which format do you inted to submit your paper?
 LaTeX